thepok/MathAsPOW/README.md

 * tell all your Cryptocurrenydevelopers that you want MathPOW!
 * Create Pullrequest with new Ideas or corrected Spelling ;)
 * Help me to work on MathPOW by donating to 1CfD6YX9Z5gjNAetDdmrdxJrHTt6j4NhAr

+### Required properties for POW
+Not every computeintens operation is usable as Proof of Work.
+A Worktask has to satisfy the following points:

+* **Hard to Compute but easy to verify:** Although any given solution to such a problem can be verified quickly, there is no known efficient way to locate a solution in the first place.
+Such Problems are part of the complexity class NP or NP-Hard as long as they are not part of P.

+* **Abundant Input:** You must be able to generate your work yourself.
+Else you may would have to wait for some third person to provide Work for you.
+That may not be possible in a trust free manner.

+* **small memory-space requirements:** Because all the Proof of Work Inputs and Results have to be saved in the Blockchain to be able to verify the consistency of it in a trust free manner.

+* **adjustable worksize:** Otherwise the Cryptocurrencynetwork wouldn't be able to set the median time that passes between two found solutions/blocks.

+* **can be parallelized:** Work has to be derivative from a nuance that can be free chosen, so miners can start searching on different parts of the workinputspace, or the problem itself has to offer many points to start from.

+* **(Can be satisfied)** in the sense, that an solution to an Problem must be foundeable in any case.
+Else it would be possible to get stuck in an search for a solution for an input for ever.

+* **(No pre-calculating of future Blocks:)** It should not be possible, to pre-calculate to reduce the work of a specific future block beside the current one.
+That does not mean, it should not be possible to make the search for an solution more efficient by calculating some general information usable for every future block.(Hash-tables or so).

+### Nice to have properties
+* **save from the invasion of botnets**
+* **suitable for pooled mining** to combine computing power to reduce payment variation
+* **unsuitable for pooled mining** to combat minercentralisation

 ## Links
 [1] http://us.metamath.org/mpegif/mmset.html#theorems